Azimuthal anisotropy of heavy-flavour decay electrons in p-Pb collisions at $ \sqrt{s_{\rm NN}}$ = 5.02 TeV: The ALICE Collaboration

-Electrons with transverse momentum ($p_{\rm T}^{\rm e}$) in the interval $1.5 < p_{\rm T}^{\rm e} < 6$ GeV/$c$ and $|\eta| < $ 0.8 (corresponding to $-1.26 < y_{\rm{cms}}^{\rm e} < 0.34$, where $y_{\rm{cms}}^{\rm e}$ is the rapidity of the electron in the center-of-mass reference frame) were selected using similar criteria as discussed in~\cite{Adam:2015qda}.
-Charged tracks were reconstructed using the Inner Tracking System (ITS) and the Time Projection Chamber (TPC) .
-The ITS comprises six layers of silicon detectors, with the two innermost layers composed of pixel detectors.
-The TPC is a gaseous detector and the main tracking device, measuring up to 159 space points per track.
-Tracks were required to have hits on both pixel layers of the ITS to reduce the contamination of electrons from photon conversions in the detector material.
-In order to reject secondary electrons \cite{ALICE-PUBLIC-2017-005}, produced in interactions with the detector material or from particle weak decays, the tracks were required to have a distance of closest approach to the primary vertex of less than 1 cm along the beam axis and 0.25 cm in the transverse plane.
+Electrons with transverse momentum ($p_{\rm T}^{\rm e}$) in the interval $1.5 < p_{\rm T}^{\rm e} < 6$ GeV/$c$ and $|\eta| < $ 0.8 (corresponding to $-1.26 < y_{\rm{cms}}^{\rm e} < 0.34$, where $y_{\rm{cms}}^{\rm e}$ is the electron rapidity in the center-of-mass reference frame) were selected using similar criteria as discussed in~\cite{Adam:2015qda}.
+Charged tracks were reconstructed using the Inner Tracking System (ITS), comprising six layers of silicon detectors with the innermost two composed of pixel detectors, and the Time Projection Chamber (TPC), a gaseous detector and the main tracking device.
+Tracks were required to have hits on both pixel layers of the ITS and a distance of closest approach to the primary vertex of less than 1 cm along the beam axis and 0.25 cm in the transverse plane, to reduce the contamination of electrons from photon conversions and particle weak decays \cite{ALICE-PUBLIC-2017-005}.
 The particle identification employed a selection on the specific ionisation energy loss inside the TPC of $-1 < n_\sigma^{\rm{TPC}} < 3$, where $n_\sigma$ is the difference between the measured and expected detector response signals for electrons normalised to the response resolution.
-A selection ($-3 < n _\sigma^{\rm{TOF}} < 3$) was also applied using the Time of Fight (TOF) detector, a set of multigap resistive plate chambers that can separate hadrons and electrons at low momentum via time-of-flight measurement.
+A selection ($-3 < n _\sigma^{\rm{TOF}} < 3$) was also applied using the Time of Flight (TOF) detector to further separate hadrons and electrons.
 The electron reconstruction efficiency was calculated using Monte Carlo simulations of events containing c$\bar{\rm{c}}$ and b$\bar{\rm{b}}$ pairs generated with PYTHIA 6.4.21~\cite{Sjostrand:2006za} and the Perugia-2011 tune~\cite{Skands:2009zm}, and an underlying p-Pb collision generated using HIJING 1.36~\cite{Wang:1991hta}.
 The generated particles were propagated through the detector using the GEANT3 transport package~\cite{GEANT3}.
-With the selections described above, the resulting electron reconstruction efficiency is about 28\% at $p_{\rm T}^{\rm e} = 1.5$ GeV/$c$, growing to about 32\% at $p_{\rm T}^{\rm e} = 6$ GeV/$c$.
-The contamination from charged hadrons was determined as described in~\cite{Abelev:2012xe} and estimated to be about 1\% (10\%) for $1.5 < p_{\rm T}^{\rm{e}} < 4$ GeV/$c$ ($4 < p_{\rm T}^{\rm{e}} < 6$ GeV/$c$).
+With the selections described above, the resulting electron reconstruction efficiency is about 28\% (32\%) at $p_{\rm T}^{\rm e} = 1.5$ GeV/$c$ (6 GeV/$c$).
+The contamination from charged hadrons, estimated as described in~\cite{Abelev:2012xe}, amounts to about 1\% (10\%) for $1.5 < p_{\rm T}^{\rm{e}} < 4$ GeV/$c$ ($4 < p_{\rm T}^{\rm{e}} < 6$ GeV/$c$).